pdeligia/nekara-artifact/README.md

 **Optional:** [Nekara](https://github.com/microsoft/coyote-scheduler), which is open sourced under the name `coyote-scheduler`, can be used stand-alone outside the scope of this artifact.
-To do so, clone its [repository](https://github.com/microsoft/coyote-scheduler) and follow the build instructions in the repository README.md.
+To do so, clone the [repository](https://github.com/microsoft/coyote-scheduler) and follow the build instructions in the repository README.md.
 You can find small examples of how to use Nekara for instrumenting C++ code [here](https://github.com/microsoft/coyote-scheduler/tree/main/test/integration).